baseeray/startup-of-the-year/README.md

 # startup-of-the-year
-My first front-end(html and css only) project
+A fun little front-end(html and css only) project

 # Tools used:
 html | bootstrap | css | mailchimp